mazzz1y/iptv-gateway/docs/index.md

 > ⚠️ **Warning**: This project is currently under construction.
 Some features might be unstable or incomplete.

-A minimal, functional IPTV Gateway for your TV
+A minimal, functional IPTV Gateway for your TV.

 ## Features